hank1245/hank1245.github.io/_posts/2025-06-29-From-Frontend-to-CS-Foundations.md

 - **3D Graphics**: Implementing Three.js to transform 2D floor plans into interactive 3D models - my first real experience with 3D web development
 - **Mobile Development**: Contributing to our React Native mobile app alongside the web applications

-It was an incredible period of growth.
+It was a significant period of growth.
 I was shipping features, working with powerful libraries, and building tools that had real impact.
 But there was something missing.

 ## The Knowledge Gap